teaineyes/teaineyes/README.md

 - 👁️ At the moment I am working on a project named "Clusters Dead".

-- 👁️ I started programming when I was 10 years old.

 - 👁️ Reverse engineering - hobby.

 <br/>